shakacode/react_on_rails/docs/api/view-helpers-api.md

 ### rails_context

-You can call `rails_context` or `rails_context(server_side: true|false)` from your controller or view to see what values are are in the Rails Context.
+You can call `rails_context` or `rails_context(server_side: true|false)` from your controller or view to see what values are in the Rails Context.
 Pass true or false depending on whether you want to see the server side or the client side rails_context.
 Typically, for computing cache keys, you should leave server_side as the default true.
 When calling this from a controller method, use `helpers.rails_context`.

 ------------

 ### Renderer Functions (function that will call ReactDOM.render or ReactDOM.hydrate)

 A "renderer function" is a Render-Function that accepts three arguments (rather than 2): `(props, railsContext, domNodeId) => { ... }`.
 Instead of returning a React component, a renderer is responsible for installing a callback that will call `ReactDOM.render` (in React 16+, `ReactDOM.hydrate`) to render a React component into the DOM.
-The "renderer function" is called at the same time the document ready event would instantate the React components into the DOM.
+The "renderer function" is called at the same time the document ready event would instantiate the React components into the DOM.

 Why would you want to call `ReactDOM.hydrate` yourself?
 One possible use case is [code splitting](https://www.shakacode.com/react-on-rails/docs/javascript/code-splitting/).
 In a nutshell, you don't want to load the React component on the DOM node yet.
 So you want to install some handler that will call `ReactDOM.hydrate` at a later time.
 In the case of code splitting with server rendering, the server rendered code has any async code loaded and used to server render.
 Thus, the client code must also fully load any asynch code before server rendering.
 Otherwise, the client code would first render partially, not matching the server rendering, and then a second later, the full code would render, resulting in an unpleasant flashing on the screen.